Photograph Moving Objects

 If you want to blur the actual horse, set 1/30th sec for a trotting horse or 1/125 sec for a galloping horse.
 If you want to photograph a moving horse in sharp focus, set 1/800 sec.

-There you have it, all I know about photographing moving objects.
+There you have it, all I know about how to photograph moving objects.
 Remember to experiment with both fast and slow shutter speeds, or try a bit of panning.
 But most of all have fun with your photography.